Site Search

 Frequently asked questions from customers considering comparison

-The Jetson TX2's AC adapter cannot be used with other developer kits due to different voltage ratings.
+The AC adapter included with each developer kit cannot be used with other developer kits due to different voltage ratings.

 I would like to know the warranty period for each Jetson series.